-H. To the United States Department of Transportation and its operating administrations when relevant or necessary to
+H. To the United States Department of Transportation, its operating administrations, or the appropriate state or local agency when relevant or necessary to:

 1. Ensure safety and security in any mode of transportation;

 2. Enforce safety- and security-related regulations and requirements;